On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: INTRODUCTION

 \begin{example}[non-generic collider] Consider a probability distribution that is Markovian and faithful to the graph $X_1\to Y\leftarrow X_2$ for random variables $X_1, X_2, Y$.
 Suppose we use the PC algorithm to recover the graph.
 The algorithm will conduct all pairwise marginal independence tests.
 These tests already identify the given DAG.
 But clearly, the graph also entails $X_1\not\ind X_2\mid Y$ under the faithfulness assumption.
 On the other hand, this dependence does not follow for all probability distributions, as we will see by constructing a counterexample.
 We will use similar constructions multiple times.
-Assume\footnote{ One could also think about a variable $Y$ taking values in the natural numbers, where $X_1$ and $X_2$ only depend on disjoint sets of bits in the binary expansion of $Y$.} $Y=(Y_1, Y_2)\in \R^2$.
+Assume\footnote{ One could also think about a variable $Y$ taking values in the natural numbers, where disjoint sets of bits in the binary expansion of $Y$ depend on $X_1$ and $X_2$, respectively.} $Y=(Y_1, Y_2)\in \R^2$.
 Now assume $Y_1$ only depends on $X_1$ and $Y_2$ only on $X_2$ as in \cref{fig:three_v_structures}.
 Then we would get the same marginal (in)dependences as before, but not the conditional dependence from above.
-On the other hand, if we have $X_1\not\ind Y$ and $X_1\ind X_2$ we also have $X_1 \not\ind Y\mid X_2$ for all probability distributions.
-This follows from the Graphoid axioms that we will refer to throughout the paper (see \cref{def:graphoid} in \cref{sec:further_definitions} and \cref{sec:small_claims} for a derivation of this statement).
+On the other hand, if we have $X_1\not\ind Y$ and $X_1\ind X_2$ we also have $X_1 \not\ind Y\mid X_2$ for all probability distributions (see \cref{sec:small_claims} for a derivation).
+This follows from the Graphoid axioms that we will refer to throughout the paper (see \cref{def:graphoid}).
 In other words, there is a dependence, $X_1\not\ind X_2\mid Y$, that follows from the assumption that the underlying distribution can be represented by a \emph{faithful} DAG, but the dependence does not hold for all distributions.
 At the same time, there is a CI-statement that carries no additional information, namely $X_1 \not\ind Y\mid X_2$. \todo{Set tikz nodes size back to 22pt}